rancher/docs/content/rke/latest/en/config-options/secrets-encryption/_index.md

 - Deploy the provider configuration file to all nodes with `controlplane` role.
 - Update kube-apiserver container arguments to point to the provider configuration file.
 - Restart kube-apiserver container.
-- At this point, data encryption is enabled.
+- After kube-api server restart, data encryption is enabled.
 However, all existing secrets are still stored in plain text.
 RKE will [rewrite](https://kubernetes.io/docs/tasks/administer-cluster/encrypt-data/#ensure-all-secrets-are-encrypted) all secrets to ensure encryption is fully in effect.

 #### Disable Encryption
-To disabled encryption, you can either set the `enabled` flag to `false`, or simply remove the `secrets_encryption_config` block entirely.
+To disable encryption, you can either set the `enabled` flag to `false`, or simply remove the `secrets_encryption_config` block entirely from cluster.yml.

 ```yaml
 services: